DataDog/documentation/content/en/continuous_integration/troubleshooting.md

 ### Pipeline not found

-A "Pipeline not found" message is shown when you click on incomplete data coming from an in-progress pipeline for those [CI providers that do not support `running` pipelines][].
+A "Pipeline not found" message is shown when you click on incomplete data coming from an in-progress pipeline for those [CI providers that do not support `running` pipelines][16].
 Data is received progressively for stages, jobs, or custom commands.
 Wait until the pipeline has finished and try again.

 ### Missing pipelines on the Pipelines page